RealWagmi/anon-integration-guide/projects/upshift/README.md

 2. Information Queries
    - "Show current APY for LBTC on Base in Upshift"
-   - "Check wstETH TVL in upshift"
+   - "Check wstETH TVL in Upshift"
-   - "Show rewards in AVAX vault in @upshift"
+   - "Show rewards in AVAX vault in Upshift"
+   - "Check current total TVL in Upshift"

 ## Addressing Pain Points